core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 Note that the server achieves key confirmation only when receiving a message from the client as protected with the new Security Context CTX\_NEW.
 If the server sends a non KUDOS request to the client protected with CTX\_NEW before then, and the server receives a 4.01 (Unauthorized) error response as reply, the server SHOULD delete the new Security Context CTX\_NEW and start a new client-initiated key update process, by taking the role of initiator as per {{fig-message-exchange-client-init}}.

+Also note that, if both peers reboot simultaneously, they will run the client-initiated version of KUDOS defined in this section.
+That is, one of the two peers implementing a CoAP client will send KUDOS Request #1 in {{fig-message-exchange-client-init}}.

 #### Avoiding In-Transit Requests During a Key Update

 Before sending the KUDOS message Request #1 in {{fig-message-exchange-client-init}}, the client MUST ensure that it has no ouststanding interactions with the server (see {{Section 4.7 of RFC7252}}), with the exception of ongoing observations {{RFC7641}} with that server.